cetz-package/cetz/src/path-util.typ

 /// - mode (str): How cubic segments should be shortned.
 Can be `"LINEAR"` to use `bezier.cubic-shorten-linear` or `"CURVED"` to use `bezier.cubic-shorten`.
 /// - samples (int): The number of samples to use when shortening a cubic segment.
 /// -> segment
-#let shorten-segment(segment, distance, snap-to: none, mode: "CURVED", samples: default-samples) = {
+#let shorten-segment(segment, distance, snap-to: none, mode: "CURVED", samples: auto) = {
   let rev = distance < 0
   if distance >= _segment-length(segment) {
     return line-segment(if rev {